deploy-dog/slavedriver/README.md

 $cache = new \MatthiasMullie\Scrapbook\Adapters\Flysystem($filesystem);
 $simpleCache = new \MatthiasMullie\Scrapbook\Psr16\SimpleCache($cache);

-// Events use phossa2/event which is a PSR-14 event manager.
-PSR-14 is only "proposed" at this stage.
+// In this example, we use phossa2/event which is a PSR-14 event manager.
-// Once PRS-14 is "accepted" we'll probably move to this requirement implementing PRS-14 instead of phossa2/event specifically
+// PSR-14 is only "proposed" at this stage.
+Once PSR-14 is "accepted" we'll update the required interface.
+// You can use anything that implments \Phossa2\Event\Interfaces\EventManagerInterface (which is a copy of PSR-14),
+// it doesn't actually have to be phossa2/event
 $eventsDispatcher = new \Phossa2\Event\EventDispatcher();
-$eventsDispatcher->attach('slavedriver.*', function(\Phossa2\Event\Event $event) {
+$eventsDispatcher->attach(\deploydog\Slavedriver\Slavedriver::EVENT_SLAVEDRIVER_ALL, function(\Phossa2\Event\Event $event) {
     $job = $event->getTarget();
     // See Events in the readme below for details on events });